Processing of architectural photographs. How to Create an Architectural Sketch Effect in Adobe Photoshop

 • Saving this image with all created layers

-• Merge layers and crop if needed
+• Merge layers and crop if necessary

 • Sharpening